Dean Morgan: Wycombe Wanderers

 In September 2012 Morgan joined Conference Premier side Grimsby Town on trial and was expected to play for the club's reserve team in a league match at Gateshead.
 However prior to the game Morgan announced via his Twitter account that he would not be playing for the club and had decided to trial elsewhere.

 The following day Morgan penned a short-term deal with Wycombe Wanderers.
 He has since established himself as a key player in the side as Wycombe's form picked up after their poor start to the season and signed a contract extension keeping him at the club until the summer on 3 January 2013.
 Morgan was offered a deal to the end of the 2012–13 season and went on to sign another year.

 He was released by Wycombe on 14 May 2014, after the expiry of his contract.

 Woking

 In August 2014, Morgan signed for Woking the day before the start of the 2014–15 season, and was in the matchday squad for the opening fixture away v Alfreton.
 Dean then went on to score the equalising goal before setting up another for strike partner Scott Rendell in a 3–1 win.

 Newport County

 On 10 February 2016 Morgan joined Newport County.
 He made his Newport debut on 13 February as a late substitute in the 1–0 win versus Carlisle United.
 He scored his first goal for Newport in the 3–0 win at Portsmouth on 12 March 2016.
 He was released by Newport on 10 May 2016 at the end of his contract.

 Throttur FC

 On 16 May 2016, Morgan joined Icelandic club Throttur FC.

+Non-League

+In July 2023, Morgan signed for Isthmian League South Central Division club Uxbridge following an impressive season with St. Panteleimon.